AvatarHurden/keypirinha-currency/README.md

 ## Usage

+A ```Convert Currency``` item is inserted into the catalog with conversion from USD to BRL.
+Select this item to enter conversion mode.

 Enter the amount to convert, the source currency code and the destination currency code.
+If either the source and destination currency is omitted, the defaults are used.
 If the amount is omitted, the current exchange rate is shown.

-Currency allows the source and destination currencies to be separated by any of the following:
+*Currency* allows the source and destination currencies to be separated by any of the following:
  - in
  - to
  - :